stusat/Asimov_Mars/README.md

             (current_cell.y – goal.y)2 )`

 • This heuristic is used when we are allowed to move in any direction, inclusive of diagonal movement.
+## Time Complexity
+Considering a graph, it may take us to travel all the edge to reach the destination cell from the source cell.
+For example, consider a graph where source and destination nodes are connected by a series of edges, like – 0(source) –>1 –> 2 –> 3 (target).
+So the worse case time complexity is O(E), where E is the number of edges in the graph
+## Limitations
+Although being the best pathfinding algorithm around, A* Search Algorithm doesn’t produce the shortest path always, as it relies heavily on heuristics / approximations to calculate h.